astralfrontier/astralfrontier.org-OLD/src/blog/2017-03-22-whats-your-story.md

 Dad looked at me with love in his eyes, and compassion, and steady assurance.
 He was telling me that things were going to be okay.
 I'm not going to let you down, son.
 We'll do this together.
 I knew the words without hearing them.

 Dad strode purposefully, decisively, toward the biggest group of abstracts, arms out in a grappling position.
 They lunged, and he caught one in a headlock and threw it back at the others.
 They fell, but the others closed ranks.
 The creatures were indeed a motley bunch.
 Unfinished, incoherent, the product of dreams brought to life by the Wake.
 The Guardian drop might not be enough.
-I drew my sword and went to work, fighting grimly and proudly beside Dad.
+I readied my spear and went to work, fighting grimly and proudly beside Dad.
 He would grab, and I would stab.

 I returned to Oden Eminence after dark.
-My sword was broken, and my arrows were exhausted.
+My spear was broken, and my arrows were exhausted.
 Both crystal knives had found their marks.
 Dad had long since faded back into a memory.
 He had admirably acquitted himself.
 I had great respect for whoever had dreamed up such a potent guardian.
 I was alone, and limping, but victorious.
 I thought.
 I crossed the gate and made it as far as the well before collapsing from exhaustion.

 A few surviving abstracts had tailed me back to the village.
 As they came loping through the gate, claws and fangs bared, I froze.
 I felt fear, and horror, and shame that I'd led these things back here.
 I could do nothing.